rfmineguy/2024_barebones_os/README.md

    - [ ] File writing
 - Simple shell
    - `read <filename>` - read the file from the fat system with name of 'filename'
+   - restart - restarts the operating system (no need to relaunch qemu)
 - Terminal User Interface

 # Building